ublue-os/website/docs/images/bluefin/index.md

   sudo rpm-ostree rebase fedora:fedora/38/x86_64/silverblue
   ```

 Check the [Silverblue documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/) for instructions on how to use rpm-ostree.

 We build date tags as well, so if you want to rebase to a particular day's release you can use the version number and date to boot off of that specific image:

   ```bash
   sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bluefin:37-20230310
   ```

 The `latest` tag will automatically point to the latest build.
+The `gts` tag will default to the previous stable release and is the recommended default.

 ## Features